vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 // Startup fails: OrderService needs NotificationService needs OrderService...
 ```

-Spring detects this at startup and fails immediately with `BeanCurrentlyInCreationException`, rather than silently guessing.
-That's a *feature*, not an annoyance — a class design where two things depend on each other in both directions is almost always a sign that they're too tightly coupled, or that some shared behavior actually belongs in a third class both can point at one-way instead.
+Spring fails immediately with `BeanCurrentlyInCreationException` rather than guessing.
+That's a feature, not an annoyance — two classes depending on each other both ways is almost always a design smell: extract the shared behavior into a third class, or make the dependency one-directional.

-If a genuine cycle is truly unavoidable — rare, and usually an internal wiring convenience rather than good long-term design — `@Lazy` on one side breaks it by injecting a placeholder proxy instead of the real object, deferring the real construction until the bean is first actually used (by which point everything has finished starting up):
+If a cycle is genuinely unavoidable, `@Lazy` on one side injects a placeholder proxy and defers real construction until first use:

 ```java
 @Service